 - Pulse cranberries, apple, jalapeno pepper, and green onion in container of a food processor 3 or 4 times or until coarsely chopped, stopping to scrape down sides.
 Transfer to a bowl.

 - Add sugar, cilantro, lime juice, oil, and salt, stirring well.
-Cover and chill at least 2 hours.
+Cover and chill at least 2 hours for the flavors to meld and the beautiful red color to develop.
 Stir just before serving.
 Serve with Cinnamon Sugar Tortilla Chips